bluenviron/mediamtx/README.md

 Install Go &ge; 1.12, download the repository, open a terminal in it and run:
 ```
-go build -o rtsp-simple-server . && ./rtsp-simple-server
+go run .
 ```

-If you have Docker installed, you can perform the entire operation with a single command:
+You can perform the entire operation inside Docker with:
 ```
 make run
 ```